juliogomez/netdevops/README.md

 }
 ```

-This is an example of data in _structured format_, and is critical for our systems to easily process information exchanged between machines.
+This is an example of data in _structured format_, and it is critical for our systems to easily process information exchanged between machines.

 There are two common formats for data interchange being used these days: JSON and XML.

 ##### JSON

-[JSON](http://json.org/) (JavaScript Object Notation) is more modern and commonly used by new APIs.
-With its simple _key:value_ approach it is very lightweight, easy for systems to generate and parse, but also easy for humans to read.
+[JSON](http://json.org/) (JavaScript Object Notation) is more _modern_ and commonly used by new APIs.
+With its simple _key:value_ approach, it is very lightweight, easy for systems to generate and parse, but also easy for humans to read.

 ```
 {